neontribe/my-best-life/content/services/grooveschool-young-styles.md

 organisation: Grooveschool
 title: Young Styles
 shortDescription: DJ and music production sessions
+image:
+  image: img/dj.jpeg
+  imageAlt: A close up of a man using dj mixing decks
 description: "Learn how to use Vinyl Turntables, CDJ's and DJ Controllers, compiling a playlist for performance to include beats and tracks.
 Learn how to use Drum Machines, Synthesisers, Ableton Push, Native Instrument Maschine and